FrancisBanville/ms_interpreting_probabilities/README.md

 (@Angilletta2004TemGro), precipitation (@Woodward2012CliCha), habitat structure
 (@Klecka2014EffHab), and presence of other interacting taxa in the network (@Pilosof2017MulNat, @Kefi2012MorMea), as described above.
-Here, we use the variable $\Omega$ to describe the biological and ecological context in which interaction probabilities were estimated.
+Here, we use the variable $\Omega_{x,y,z,t}$ (hereafter simply $\Omega$) to describe the biological and ecological context in which interaction probabilities were estimated.
 For example, if a research team conducts a mesocosm experiment to estimate interaction probabilities between predators and prey with and without shelters (a place that offers refuge and protection for prey, shielding them from predators), $\Omega$ would represent the presence or absence of these shelters.
 Like co-occurrence, $\Omega$ can also be modeled probabilistically when the stochasticity or uncertainty of environmental and biological factors is considered.
 In sum, $\Omega$ represents all ecological and biological variables that were taken into consideration when measuring interaction probabilities and is, therefore, a subset of all factors actually impacting ecological interactions.

 The probability that two taxa $i$ and $j$ interact in a local web $L$ can thus be conditional on the area (or volume) $A$, the time interval $t$, their co-occurrence $C_{i,j}$ and chosen environmental and biological conditions
 $\Omega$.
-This gives us the following equation when all of these conditions are included in the estimation of interaction probabilities:
+Although these variables are associated with distinct questions or mechanisms related to ecological interactions, they may covary with each other, such as the possible dependence of $C_{i,j}$ and $\Omega$ on spatial and temporal scales.
+When estimating interaction probabilities using e.g. a generalized linear model with multiple explanatory variables that might not be independent, it may become important to address collinearity.
+Using variable selection techniques, for instance, may be necessary before fitting the model to mitigate this issue.
+The probability of local interaction is described by the following expression when all these conditional variables are included:

-$$P(L_{i \rightarrow j} | A, t, C_{i,j}, \Omega).$$
+$$P(L_{i \rightarrow j} | A, t, C_{i,j}, \Omega)$$
 {#eq:local}

 The representation of the local context in which probabilities are estimated and